 Jon Leon – The finest hour of Slayer in the charts.
 Rick Rubin and the band dumbed down the sound JUST enough to crack Slayer in the Billboard top 100.
 Slayer’s best will always be Reign in Blood though….seriously.
 Show no Mercy also pisses on this album.
 So does South of Heaven.
 Then again…only Master of Puppets can even hang with those 3.
 Slayer are THE masters of thrash PERIOD.

 Erik Kluiber – Born of Fire!

 Ricky Armellino – This record ruled.

 Mitts – An improvement in the thrash department from South Of Heaven.
 After Reign In Blood, South Of Heaven seemed like someone pulled the emergency brake.
 Seasons brought back the pace.

-JL – Slayer have always been the exception.
-They have a lot of what I hate in other bands and yet how they present it they make it undeniably attractive.
-This album is a demonstration of full-fledged fierceness, from the very beginning “War Ensemble” it is clear exactly what you’re getting yourself into.
+JL – Slayer has always been the exception.
+They have a lot of what I hate in other bands and yet how they present it make it undeniably attractive.
+This album is a demonstration of full-fledged fierceness, from the very beginning of “War Ensemble” it is clear exactly what you’re getting yourself into.

-David Lozano – Dead Skin Mask is the first song I ever heard by the band, as a result I have special attachment to this album.
+David Lozano – Dead Skin Mask is the first song I ever heard by the band, as a result, I have a special attachment to this album.
 Great album that came out during such hard times.